July 21, 2024

 Timeline

-4 Months (two major iterations from Dec 2023 - Mar 2024)
+4 Months (Dec 2023 - Mar 2024)

 Defining A Direction

-These issues are connected through multiple functions, and to have full visibility of the pains across the Proceedings Manager journey, I gathered multiple representatives from Product, CS, Design and Engineering teams to join forces in a Journey Mapping Workshop:
+To have full visibility of the pains across the Proceedings Manager journey, I gathered multiple representatives from Product, CS, Design and Engineering teams to join forces in a Journey Mapping Workshop:

-Achieving The Balance
+First Iteration: Achieving The Balance

 - We can’t improve the accuracy now, but we can reduce extraction times;